 Accept-all domain setting is typically employed by small businesses to ensure a company will get all the emails sent to them, despite grammar mistakes.

 In most cases the accept-all email addresses are valid.
 Though sometimes organizations use the setting as a security practice to avoid undesirable emails since people who initiate email campaigns often avoid sending to accept-alls.

 SAFE TO SEND: if you have an email server with your IPs it may be safe to send to accept-all addresses.
 The result varies depending on the overall quality of the collected contacts.

-DON’T SEND – if you use a third-party email provider that requires a bounce rate below 4%, these emails are not safe for sending.
+DON’T SEND: if you use another email service that usually requires a bounce rate under 4%, accept-alls are not safe for email campaigns.

 A bounce is the return of an email that you have sent and that can’t be delivered.
 When it occurs, you receive an automatic notification about this in your inbox.